nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     4. Other incorrect delete commands to try: `delete`, `delete x m/transaction` (where x is larger than the transaction list size), `delete 1`<br/>Expected: Similar to previous.

-2. Deleting a transaction while more than one client is shown in the client list
+2. Deleting a transaction while more than one client is shown in the client list.
    1. Prerequisites: List all clients using the `list` command.
 More than one client in the list.
    2. Test case: `delete 1 m/transaction`<br/>Expected: No transaction is deleted.
 Error details shown in the `Application's Reply` panel.

 ### Deleting a remark
-- Note: This test is exactly the same as [Deleting a transaction](#deleting-a-transaction), except replace all `transaction` keyword with `remark`
+- Note: This test is exactly the same as [Deleting a transaction](#deleting-a-transaction), except replace all `transaction` keyword with `remark`.

+### Filtering transactions from all clients

+1. Filtering transactions.

+   1. Test case: `filter buy`<br/>Expected: All buy transactions will be displayed in the transaction list panel while all clients will be listed in the client list panel.
+   If there are no buy transactions, the transaction list panel will be empty.
+   2. Test case: `filter sold`<br/>Expected: No transaction is filtered.
+Error details shown in the `Application's Reply` panel.
+   3. Other incorrect filter commands to try: `filter`, `filter all`, `filter 1`<br/>Expected: Similar to previous.

 ### Saving data

 1. Dealing with missing/corrupted data files